fleetdm/fleet-gitops/README.md

 2. Add `FLEET_URL` and `FLEET_API_TOKEN` as masked CI/CD variables.
 Learn how [here](https://docs.gitlab.com/ee/ci/variables/#define-a-cicd-variable-in-the-ui).
 Set `FLEET_URL` to your Fleet instance's URL (ex. https://organization.fleet.com).
 Set `FLEET_API_TOKEN` to an API token for an API-only user in Fleet.
 Learn how [here](https://fleetdm.com/docs/using-fleet/fleetctl-cli#create-api-only-user).

 3. Add `FLEET_GLOBAL_ENROLL_SECRET` secret as a masked CI/CD variable.
 The enroll secret must be an alphanumeric string of at least 32 and at most 255 characters.
    - If you have a Premium Fleet license, also add `FLEET_WORKSTATIONS_ENROLL_SECRET` and `FLEET_WORKSTATIONS_CANARY_ENROLL_SECRET`.
+   - If you do not have a Premium Fleet license, delete the `teams` directory.

-5. Now, when anyone pushes a new commit to the default branch, the pipeline will run and update Fleet.
+4. Now, when anyone pushes a new commit to the default branch, the pipeline will run and update Fleet.
 For merge requests, the pipeline will do a dry run only.

 ## Configuration options